ondfisk/AzureDevOpsTraining/challenges/Challenge-05.md

     ```

 - Run locally with `dotnet test`
-- Extend pipeline with `dotnet test`
-- Make the test fail
+- Make the test fail - check with `dotnet test`
 - Publish code and create pull request
 - Inspect result of build, PR, and tests
-- Fix test
+- Fix test and push change
 - Approve and merge PR